SpasinaSpasova/-MoneyManager/README.md

 - After successful adding of new category income the user is redirect to all income categories.
 - After successful adding of new account the user is redirect to all accounts.

-When the user clicks the Accounts button from navbar he is redirect to this page: - can see all his accounts, edit and delete them.
+When the user clicks the Accounts button from navbar he is redirect to this page: - can see all his accounts, edit and delete them and also add new.

 ![This is all accounts image](https://github.com/SpasinaSpasova/MoneyManager/blob/main/Screenshots/AllAccounts.png)